MengyaoShi/VoltageMonitorForPhaseIPixelDetector/VoltagePlotScripts/README.md

        python mod_readback_simple_ROC.py

 The script will loop through the list of months in the code, reading Readbacker_[month].dat.
 New months must be added to the list.
 Outputs are plots_[month].root.
+To use the plots_[month].root files and make plots over radius for all monthly measurements, run VvTimePlots.py:

+       python VvTimePlots.py

 To see voltages as a function of BLD, run mod_readback_simple_BLD.py with the .dat file as arguement: